SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 ### 1.1.3 Publish and Push Sample, observe logs

-See [Common References](#common-references) for instructions on how to publish and push this sample to either Linux or Windows.
+See [Publish Sample](#publish-sample) and the sections that follow for instructions on how to publish and push this sample to either Linux or Windows.
 Optionally use the `cf logs` command to see log output.

 ### 1.1.4 What to expect